Keith Quinn (broadcaster): Career

 In the 1997 Queen's Birthday Honours, Quinn was appointed a Member of the New Zealand Order of Merit, for services to sports journalism.
 In 2002, he was awarded a SPARC Lifetime Aotearoa 'T.P' Award for his 'Outstanding Contribution to Sport through Journalism.'
 (So-named after Sir Terry 'T.P' McLean) In 2004, he was awarded the International Olympic Committee's 'Sport and Media' Award for services to reporting New Zealand teams at the Olympic Games.
 In 2010, he was awarded by the New Zealand Rugby Union the 'Steinlager Salver' for 'Outstanding Services to Rugby.'
 (Among other winners being Sir Wilson Whineray, Sir Brian Lochore, Sir Colin Meads and Sir John Graham).
 In 2016, he was presented with a 'Lifetime Contribution to Sport' award in his hometown of Wellington by Sport Wellington Ltd.

 In July 2007, TVNZ announced Quinn would be made redundant from the state broadcaster, along with fellow sports broadcasters John McBeth and Geoff Bryan.
 At that stage he had completed 42 years continuous service with the State Broadcaster.

 In 2011 Quinn was part of the studio and commentary team for Māori Television's coverage of the seventh Rugby World Cup, held in New Zealand.

 From 1999 to 2018 Quinn was a regular free-lance commentator for the IRB Sevens World Series coverage and in 2018 he had passed 120 World Sevens tournament events which he has attended.
-He also had four years commentating for New Zealand's [Sky TV Rugby Channel]'s their new LandRover College Rugby coverage.
+He also had four years commentating for New Zealand's Sky TV Rugby Channel's their new Land Rover College Rugby coverage.